 The curriculum contains six subject groups together with a core made up of three separate parts.

 Students study six subjects selected from the subject groups.
-Normally three subjects are studied at higher level (courses representing 240 teaching hours), and the remaining three subjects are studied at standard level (courses representing 150 teaching hours).
-All three parts of the core - the Extended Essay, the Theory of Knowledge course and the Creativity, Action & Service programme, are compulsory for the full IB Diploma and are central to the philosophy of the programme.
+Normally three subjects are studied at higher level, and the remaining three subjects are studied at standard level.
+All three parts of the core - the Extended Essay, the Theory of Knowledge course and the Creativity, Activity & Service programme, are compulsory for the full IB Diploma and are central to the philosophy of the programme.
 Students must study one subject from each of Groups 1 to 5.
-The sixth subject may be selected from Group 6 (the Arts) or may be a second subject from groups 2 to 5.
+The sixth subject may be selected from Group 6 (the Arts) or may be a second subject from groups 1, 2, 3 or 4.